-State laws prohibiting certain types of consensual sexual activity typically reflect the social norms of the state, and are thus subject to change as society changes.
-Some of these laws include sodomy, indecent exposure, and statutory rape.
+Just because something is consensual between people doesn't necessarily ensure that it's legal.
+State laws prohibiting certain types of consensual sexual activity typically reflect the social norms of the state.
+As a result, they are subject to change as society changes.
+Some of these laws include prohibitions on sodomy, indecent exposure, and statutory rape.

-For example, most states had laws criminalizing sodomy, even though this is considered a strictly private matter between consenting adults.
-However, the Supreme Court ruled in Lawrence v.
-Texas in 2003 that it is unconstitutional to bar consensual sex between adults, calling it a violation of the 14th Amendment.
+Throughout history, most states have had laws criminalizing sodomy, even though this is considered a strictly private matter between consenting adults.
+However, in Lawrence v.
+Texas in 2003, the U.S. Supreme Court ruled that it is unconstitutional to bar consensual sex between adults.
+The Supreme Court identified it as a violation of the 14th Amendment.

-It took a while for the Commonwealth to catch on.
+It took a while for Virginia to catch on.
 Lawmakers finally invalidated state sodomy laws in 2014.
 While sodomy laws are no longer considered valid, other types of sexual activities are considered illegal in Virginia.

 Virginia's prohibited consensual sexual activity laws are itemized below.
 See FindLaw's Sex Crimes section for related topics.

 |The law prohibiting sodomy between consenting adults was struck down in 2014.
 Forcible sodomy and sodomy of an animal remain criminal offenses.

 Under §18.2-67.4:1, it is a crime to have sex with another person when:

 - You know that you are infected with an STD or STI, and

 - In having sex with the other person, you intend to infect that other person with whatever STD or STI you have.

 If the other person is infected, the offender is guilty of a Class 6 Felony.